 The other question you need to answer affects each of the above questions: how you will pay for retirement.

 Aside from generating side income from working part-time, the common sources of retirement income are Social Security, pensions, and savings.
 Unfortunately, these resources are not as reliable as they may have been in the past.

 Social Security shouldn’t account for the entirety of your retirement income.
 Most experts agree that it is designed to replace only about 40% of your income earned, on average.
 But relying on even that comes with risks, as the program is facing a 25% cut by 2035 if nothing is done to restore it.

 Pensions have their own risks as well.
 Public pensions are in jeopardy of becoming a retirement crisis for everyone, with huge shortfalls amounting to trillions of dollars.
 Corporate pensions aren’t doing much better, with debt piling on and companies having to make decisions that involve killing pension programs.

 Even your more basic retirement savings may be at risk due to their exposure to uncertain market and geopolitical tensions.

 Despite the risk each of these retirement income sources face, you can minimize that risk by making sure you don’t have all of your eggs in one basket.

 Diversification is a strategic way to protect your hard-earned savings.
 Especially, if you’re considering assets known for their protection.
 Assets such as physical gold and silver are popular diversification options because of their history of security and growth during uncertain times.

 Whatever you do, don’t wait to start asking these questions.
-Start planning today for a better retirement tomorrow.retirement, retirement plan, social security
+Start planning today for a better retirement tomorrow.Featured, retirement, retirement plan, social security